Retrieval-guided Cross-view Image Synthesis: Methodology

 The embedder, trained through contrastive learning, maps view-invariant semantics into a continuous space, allowing for fusion in the deeper layers.
 This approach aims to extract embeddings that minimize visual differences, ensuring a smooth transformation of view-invariant semantics from the source domain to the target domain via the generator, thereby preserving the image structure.

 Moreover, the embedding can also serve as the condition in the discriminator to guide the generator to improve correspondence.
 Meanwhile, we consider the ability of the model to generate view-specific semantics in the target domain by offering modulated style information.
-Although it is difficult to generate identical target-view images, our goal is to ensure that the view-invariant semantics in the generated images are consistent between the two views while the view-specific semantics remain as visually reasonable as possible.
+Although it is difficult to generate identical target-view images, our goal is to ensure that the retrieval-driven view-invariant semantics in the generated images are consistent between the two views while the view-specific semantics remain as visually reasonable as possible.